 The MA by Project is a research-based masters course.
 It offers a framework and support structure for students to pursue a project or line of inquiry in an interdisciplinary environment, where theory and practice are intricately related.
-Here, three students currently in their final year of the course present artists’ statements and work in progress.
+Here, three students present work from their final year of study.